luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/04-luna.md

 <!-- CLEANED /div -->

 Mitre, a cluster station in Lunar orbit operated by Argonauts, is principally used for their independent and open-source research projects.
 Its archives are renowned as the premier repository of public information on Luna, TITAN activities, genetics, and astrophysics.
 Mitre is also home to Radio Argosy, the Argonauts’ non-stop neutrino transmission broadcast, which freely provides open-source nanofab blueprints, uncensored news, and technoprogressive propaganda.
-Mitre's archives and broadcasts are often filtered, censored, and hacked over intellectual property violations.
+Mitre’s archives and broadcasts are often filtered, censored, and hacked over intellectual property violations.

 ### Nectar